MdNomanRaghib/PowerShell/README.md

 Method 2:
 Execute the below command and when prompted, provide the administrator's credentials
 Invoke-Command -ComputerName system1 -Credential Administrator -ScriptBlock {Get-Process}

+$Error - A global variable which logs all errors during the current PowerShell session.
+It is a collection of PowerShell Error Objects with the most recent error at index 0.
+We can store the non-terminating errors in user defined variables also.
+The -ErrorVariable parameter allows us to do so.
+Along with the created error variable, $Error variable will also be updated with the error details.
+Stop-Process -Name fakeprocess -ErrorVariable var ($var and $Error will store the error)

+ErrorAction
+For a specific cmdlet, the user can specify the action to be taken if a non-terminating error occurs.
+Continue: The default option.Errors will display and execution will continue.
+SilentlyContinue: Error messages are suppressed and execution continues.
+Get-Process -Name Powershell,Ntpad -ErrorAction silentlycontinue
+Stop: Forces execution to stop, making it like a terminating error.
+Get-Process -Name Powershell,Ntpad -ErrorAction stop
+Ignore (new in v3): The error is ignored and not logged to the error variable($Error).
+Get-Process -Name Powershell,Ntpad -ErrorAction ignore
+Inquire : Prompts the users for the action.
+Get-Process -Name Powershell,Ntpad -ErrorAction Inquire
+$ErrorActionPreference
+PowerShell has a built in variable which allows the user to specify the action to be taken for a non-terminating error.
+The default action preference is “Continue”.
+We can change it for the current session using the following command:
+$ErrorActionPreference = "Silentlycontinue"

+The Try, Catch and Finally statements allow us to control script flow when we encounter errors.
+The behavior of try/catch is to catch the terminating errors.
+Non-terminating errors inside a try block will not trigger the Catch.
+To trigger the Catch due to non-terminating errors, an error action needs to be specified.
+Try block
+Used to enclose a set of statements that might throw an exception.
+The try block must be followed by a Catch or Finally block.
+Catch block
+Used to handle the error thrown by the try block.
+It must be used after the try block only.
+You can use multiple catch block with a single try.
+Finally block
+Finally block follows try or catch block.
+It encloses a block of statements that needs to be executed regardless of whether or not an exception occurs within the try block.
+Try
+{
+Write-Host "Attempting dangerous operation"
+$content = Get-Content -Pathh c:\somefile.txt
+}
+Catch
+{
+Write-Host "Caught an exception"
+Write-Host "Exception type: $($_.Exception.gettype().Fullname)"
+Write-Host "Exception message: $($_.Exception.Message)"
+}
+Finally
+{
+Write-Host "FInally block reached"
+}

+PowerShell processes the operators in the following precedence order:
+–Parentheses(), - negative number, *, /, %, “+ or –”
+[math]::Round(1.23456,2)